ilanschnell/bitarray/README.rst

 and ``a[7]`` is the highest address and most significant bit.

 The bit-endianness is a property of the bitarray object.
-The endianness cannot be changed once a bitarray object is created.
+The endianness cannot be changed once a bitarray object has been created.
 When comparing bitarray objects, the endianness (and hence the machine representation) is irrelevant; what matters is the mapping from indices to bits: